citysu/csiread/README.md

 1. process data faster
 2. new example: add `example/csiviewer.py` to plot data, it is a PyQt5 program and focuses on speed
+3. new feature: add in-place operation in csiread.CSI
-3. reduce the size of the binary module on Linux
+4. reduce the size of the binary module on Linux

 ### v1.3.3